LandRegistry/govuk-frontend-wtf/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/LandRegistry/govuk-frontend-wtf/tags).

+## How to contribute

+We welcome contribution from the community.
+If you want to contribute to this project, please review the [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md).

 ## Contributors

 - [Matt Shaw](https://github.com/matthew-shaw) (Primary maintainer)